open-source-quality/open-source-quality.github.io/_posts/2018-02-02-open-source-playbook.markdown

 Summarize your open-source experience by answering these questions and help projects you have participated in to become more accessible and open:

-- Did I solve the problem you were trying to solve?
-If not, why did you stop?
+- Did I solve a problem I was trying to solve?
+If not, why did I stop?

 - What have I learned from that experience?